 - Step 5: Declare a winner at the end.

-Add affiliate links to both of the products who are competing against each other, even the loser!
+Add affiliate links to both of the products that are competing against each other, even the loser!

-If you run a blogging blog like I do, I can compare these competing products:
+If you run a blogging blog as I do, I can compare these competing products:

 12. Personal story post